- About Us

 Writing Requirements

-The following writing requirements apply to most courses courses numbered from the FREN 3030 to FREN 3040: 10-15 pages, typically divided among 4 to 5 papers.
+The following writing requirements apply to most courses from 3030-3140: 10-15 pages, typically divided among 4 to 5 papers.
 Peer editing is introduced during class and practiced outside.

-4000-level literature and civilization courses: 15-20 pages, typically divided among 2 to 4 papers.
+4000-level literature, culture, and civilization courses: 15-20 pages, typically divided among 2 to 4 papers.
 The content is relatively more sophisticated than at the 3000-level.
 Peer editing outside of class may be offered to students as an option or it may be required.

 In all courses, the quality of students' written French (that is, the degree to which their use of grammar and vocabulary is correct and appropriate) affects the grades they receive on their papers, since it affects how comprehensible, persuasive, and impressive their writing is.
 As students move from 3000- to 4000-level courses, they are expected to show greater sophistication in sentence structure, grammar, and use of idioms.